Last Updated: July 3, 2021

 Many Livedrive reviews mention that Briefcase is one of the most popular features.
 When testing it, we were able to restore files from a computer using our phone with ease.
 The app itself is fast and easy to navigate.

 In general, the file backup and restoration process were smooth.
-Livedrive lets you choose several folders by default for your backup, and while some files are excluded, most common types are supported.
+You can also choose several folders by default for your backup.
+Still, while it excludes some files, Livedrive supports the most common types.

 Interface and Ease of Use

 In agreement with many other Livedrive reviews, we found no issues using the software and thought that its simplicity is one of the top features.
-Even though it’s not the most modern interface, Livedrive gets the job done, is purposely clean, and not hard to navigate.
+Even though the interface looks outdated, Livedrive works perfectly.
+The UI is purposely clean, and easy to navigate.

 Livedrive gives users three ways to get the support they need, including: